Accademia di Belle Arti di Bari

-The Accademia di Belle Arti di Bari is a public tertiary academy of art in Bari, in Puglia in southern Italy.
+The Accademia di Belle Arti di Bari is a public tertiary academy of art in Bari, in Apulia in southern Italy.
 It was established on 1 October 1970 and was formally approved by presidential decree on 15 March 1973.

-Like other state art academies in Italy, it became an autonomous degree-awarding institution under law no. 508 dated 21 December 1999, and falls under the Ministero dell'Istruzione, dell'Universita e della Ricerca, the Italian ministry of education and research.
+Like other state art academies in Italy, it became an autonomous degree-awarding institution under law no. 508 dated 21 December 1999, and falls under the national Ministry of Education, University and Research.